 In the illustrated example, we are using data files for IdentifilerTM created by NIST and provided with the OSIRIS software.
 The NIST test files are located in a subdirectory named “TestAnalysis” which is in the directory where OSIRIS was installed.

 When the analysis begins, a new window appears (see below) which shows each subdirectory that will be analyzed along with its current analysis status.
-If only one subdirectory is to be analyzed a new window opens automatically with a table containing the results of the analysis upon completion.
+If only one subdirectory is to be analyzed a new window opens upon completion with a table containing the results of the analysis.